-- 1. Violations include, but are not limited to, the following: - a) Cultivating, Processing, or Handling Hemp in violation of any of the policies under this Plan; - b) Cultivating, Processing, or Handling Hemp without a Hemp Grower or Processor License or Permit from the Department; - c) Cultivating, Processing, or Handling Hemp on a Grow Site or Area not approved by the Department as part of the Hemp Grower License; - d) Denying any Department its designee, or law enforcement official access for compliance, sampling, or inspection purposes; - e) Failure to keep and maintain any records, documents, or information required by this Plan; - f) Failure to make any timely report required by this Plan; - g) Failure to comply with any transportation requirement established by this Plan; - h) Failure to comply with any of the Grower Responsibilities and Restrictions; - i) Failure to comply with any of the Grower License Terms and Conditions; and
+1.)
+Common Violations include, but are not limited to, the following:

+a.
+Cultivating, Processing, or Handling Hemp in violation of any of the policies under this Plan;

+- d.
+Denying any Department its designee, or law enforcement official access for compliance, sampling, or inspection purposes; - e.
+Failure to keep and maintain any records, documents, or information required by this Plan; - f.
+Failure to make any timely report required by this Plan; - g.
+Failure to comply with any transportation requirement established by this Plan;

+- h.
+Failure to comply with any of the Grower Responsibilities and Restrictions; - i.
+Failure to comply with any of the Grower Certification Terms and Conditions; and - 1.
+Negligent Violations include, but are not limited to, the following: - Negligent violations. - (1) Failing to provide an accurate legal description of land where hemp is produced; - (2) Producing hemp without a license; and